tmpfs/prism/README.md

 Assign stylesheets to the component.
 When a string is given separate stylesheet names should be delimited with whitespace.

+The property mapping API and these properties should be sufficient for most applications and indeed it might be considered best practice not to use the extended and experimental properties.

 ### Extended Style Properties

 Extended properties allow for rapidly mocking layouts with a variety of convenient shortcuts for common style properties.
 Enable the `extendedProperties` option to use these properties.